Tips for taking a test

 If you want, you can view the rubric alongside the test instructions.
 You can expand each rubric criterion to view the achievement levels and organize your efforts to meet the requirements of the graded work.

 Your instructor may limit the amount of time you have to submit your test.
 If you have a time limit, it appears alongside other test details on the Course Content page.
 You'll also see the time limit on the test's Details & Information panel and within the test, as you work.
-You'll find a countdown at the bottom left corner of the screen that will let you know the remaining time in minutes and, during the last minute, the time you have left down to the last second.
+You'll find a countdown at the top left corner of the screen that will let you know the remaining time in minutes and, during the last minute, the time you have left down to the last second.